Reptiles and amphibians are two creatures that are often interchanged wrongly.

 Even though they belong to the same phylum chordate under the animal kingdom, they also belong to different classes in the animal kingdom.

-An interesting aspect of these creatures is that their very difference can be found in their similarities.
-Keep reading as we look at the difference between reptiles and amphibians.
+An interesting aspect of these creatures is that their differences can be found in their similarities.
+Keep reading as we examine the differences between reptiles and amphibians.

 Difference between Reptiles and Amphibians